 All members of the College community are expected to assume responsibility for their own personal safety and for the security of their personal belongings by taking common-sense precautions.
 Students, faculty, staff, and visitors should be on the alert for unusual incidents or individuals entering unauthorized areas of the campus and College buildings, and should report such immediately to the College Department of Public Safety.

 Emergency procedure instructions are posted in all classrooms, student life areas, academic offices, and administrative offices.

-Campus crime statistics can be viewed here or can be requested from Campus Public Safety at 687-5053.
-They can also be viewed on the United States Department of Education's website at ope.ed.gov/security.
+Campus crime statistics can be found via our CLERY Report or can be requested from Campus Public Safety at 687-5053.
+They can also be accessed on the United States Department of Education's website at ope.ed.gov/security.

 SUNY Ulster illuminates its parking lots during evening hours until midnight.
 However, caution should be used when leaving an evening class or event.
 Those wishing an escort to their cars after dark should contact Campus Public Safety at extension 5221 or 687-5221, or use a blue-light call box; you will be speaking directly to Public Safety.
 If needed during normal hours, 8:00 a.m.-4:00 p.m., call 687-5000 and ask the operator to contact Public Safety to meet you at the location you specify.